radiomicsgroup/SpinFlowSim/examples/tutorial2.md

 ## Parameter estimation from signals <a name="par-est"></a>

-The [run_estimation.py](data_for_plots/run_estimation.py) script carries out model fitting to estimate microvascular parameters from synthetic signals.
+Now that we have put together rich sets of synthetic dMRI signals and corresponding microvascular parameters from 15 vascular networks, we will illustrate how these can be used to devise a strategy enabling the microvascular parameter estimation from new, unseen signals.

+In short, we use noise-free signals and corresponding vascular parameters from 14 networks to learn a numerical forward signal model that maps vascular parameters to dMRI signals.
+Afterwards, we plut such a forward signal model into standard maximum-likelihood fitting, through which we estimate vascular parameters from noisy signals from 15th substrate.
+We perform this experiment in a leave-one-out fashin, obtaining vasuclar parameter estimates for all 15 networks.

-The fitting is performed with [mri2micro_dictml.py](data_for_plots/mri2micro_dictml.py) tool, part of bodymritools [mri2micro_dictml.py](https://github.com/fragrussu/bodymritools/blob/main/mrifittools/mri2micro_dictml.py)
-Note that mri2micro_dictml.py can be used to fit any equation-free, numerical signal model, given examples of signals and corresponding vascular parameters for any given acquisition protocol.
+The [`run_estimation.py`](data_for_plots/run_estimation.py) script carries out this experiment.
+The script relies on the [`mri2micro_dictml.py`](data_for_plots/mri2micro_dictml.py) tool, which is essentially a copy of a script5 included as part of our **bodymritools** repository (available [here](https://github.com/fragrussu/bodymritools)). `mri2micro_dictml.py` can be used to fit any equation-free, numerical signal model, given examples of signals and corresponding vascular parameters for any given acquisition protocol.

-Begin by cloning this repository, navigate to [data_for_plots](data_for_plots) and execute `run_estimation.py` like in the following command:
+Once you have clo by cloning this repository, navigate to [data_for_plots](data_for_plots) and execute `run_estimation.py` like in the following command:

 ```bash
 python run_estimation.py --protocol subsetPGSE --snr 20
 ```

-For the model fitting, the script needs:
+To use [`mri2micro_dictml.py`](data_for_plots/mri2micro_dictml.py), you require:
+- examples of noise-free signals and corresponding vascular parameters, to build a numerical forward signal model;
-- the noisy signals with the specified `snr` in NIFTI format
+- the noisy signals on which vascular parameter estimation should be performed as a 4D NIFTI file;
-- a text file with the diffusion protocol
+- a text file with the diffusion protocol;
-- and an optional noise map, also in NIFTI format
+- and an optional noise map, also in NIFTI format, in case you want to account for the noise floor in maximum-likelihood fitting.

-Examples of the necessary files are provided in [data_for_plots](data_for_plots).
+The necessary files are included in [data_for_plots](data_for_plots), and used directly by [`run_estimation.py`](data_for_plots/run_estimation.py).
+An help manual of [`mri2micro_dictml.py`](data_for_plots/mri2micro_dictml.py) can be found here.

 ## Scatter plots showing correlation<a name="corr"></a>